BLOG

 7. Following your company or executives on social media

-Anyone who’s following your company or its executive team is signaling their interest in keeping tabs on your organization’s activities and any thought leadership you publish.
+Anyone who’s following your company or its executive team on social media like LinkedIn is signaling their interest in keeping tabs on your organization’s activities and any thought leadership you publish.
 This signal gives reps an avenue for nurturing relationships and engaging with prospects in a more personalized manner, offering opportunities for further education, trust-building, and eventual conversion.

 How to capture this signal: Use social media monitoring tools to track followers and engagement metrics; set up alerts for new followers or engagement with company or executive posts